hashd-social/bytecave-core/README.md

 ### Storage

-- Increase `MAX_STORAGE_MB` for more capacity
+- Increase `MAX_STORAGE_GB` for more capacity
 - Use SSD for better I/O performance
-- Adjust shard ranges to balance load
+- Coordinate shard ranges with other nodes to balance load
+- Monitor disk usage and adjust GC settings accordingly

 ### P2P